csev/sakai-scripts/README.md

 * Edit config.sh with a text editor of your choice

+    * Start at "Settings start here"
     * Change "sakaiproject" in the GIT REPO  variable to be your github account
-    * If you are not running MAMP, edit the MySQL root password
+    * If you are not running MAMP, edit the MySQL root password, urls, ports, etc

 * Make sure your MySQL is running run `bash db.sh` to create a database